ianliu-johnston/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 * [Additional Linked list Exercises](https://www.hackerrank.com/domains/data-structures/linked-lists)

 ## Description of Files
+<h6>lists.h</h6>
+Header file contains prototypes, and the main struct.
 <h6>0-print_listint.c</h6>
 Prints the elements of a linked list.
 Returns the number of nodes.
 <h6>1-listint_len.c</h6>
+Gets the number of nodes in a linked list.
 <h6>2-add_nodeint.c</h6>
+Adds a new node at the beginning.
 <h6>3-add_nodeint_end.c</h6>

 <h6>4-free_listint.c</h6>